bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 # SSL Add-on

+**TL;DR:**

+ * This addon provides SSL support for custom domains.
+ * You need to have a Public Key, a Private Key and a Certificate Chain.
+ * Add the addon to your deployment via our CLI with the [addon.add command](#adding-the-ssl-addon).

 Secure Socket Layer (SSL) encryption is available for improved security when transmitting passwords and other sensitive data.